mce0/fedora-coreos-ignition/README.md

 # Fedora-CoreOS-Ignition
-Ignition configurations for Fedora CoreOS
+Ignition configurations for Fedora CoreOS based on [TommyTran732/Fedora-CoreOS-Ignition](https://github.com/TommyTran732/Fedora-CoreOS-Ignition) and modified for my personal use